cxsquared/portfolio-v3/src/pages/blog/a-quick-guide-to-game-jams/index.md

 ## Tips and Tricks

 While game jams are a lot of fun they can be pretty taxing on you.
 Here are some tips and tricks I've picked up over the years to help you get the most out of your jam experience.

-* ### SLEEP!
+* ### SLEEP

 While 48 hours may make you think you can get any rest you'll work better if you get at least a little rest